Protesters Gather Outside Bridgewater Police Headquarters In Support Of Black Teen In Controversial Mall Brawl Video

 BRIDGEWATER, N.J.
-(CBSNewYork) — There are calls for justice after a controversial mall brawl in New Jersey.
+(CBSNewYork) — There were calls for justice this weekend after a controversial mall brawl in New Jersey.

-Protesters, who say skin color played a role in how the two teens involved were treated, took their complaints to police Saturday.READ MORE: First Alert Forecast: Light Wind, Temps Feel Like 20s For Most Sunday
+Protesters, who say skin color played a role in how the two teens involved were treated, took their complaints to police Saturday.READ MORE: Mayor Adams' Zero Tolerance Subway Enforcement Takes Effect After Violent Weekend

 One name repeatedly echoed across the plaza of Bridgewater Police Headquarters.
 Protesters chanted, “We are Kye.”